-School Committee, as the charity trustees of the Charity, is legally responsible for the overall management of the School and meets at least three times a year.
-Two sub-committees meet approximately four weeks prior to each School Committee meeting.
-These are the Finance and Premises Committee and the School Life Committee.
+School Committee, as the trustees of the Charity, is legally responsible for the overall management of the School and meets at least three times a year.
+Two subcommittees meet approximately four weeks prior to each School Committee meeting.
+These is the Finance and Premises subcommittee and the School Life subcommittee.

-The Finance and Premises Committee considers financial matters relating to the School, together with facilities issues that include Health and Safety and Risk Management.
-This is currently clerked (chaired) by Richard Bee.
+The Finance and Premises subcommittee considers financial matters relating to the School, together with facilities issues that include Health and Safety and Risk Management.
+This is currently clerked (chaired) by Elliot Wassell.

-The School Life Committee considers aspects relating directly to the life of the School and its pupils, including the policies that relate to pupils, parents and staff.
-This is currently clerked (chaired) by Kat Davidson.
+The School Life subcommittee considers aspects relating directly to the life of the School and its pupils, including the policies that relate to pupils, parents and staff.
+This is currently clerked (chaired) by Anita March.